mohibullahkamal/eatHealthyWebsite/README.md

 ## [Link to website](https://mohibullahkamal.github.io/eatHealthyWebsite/)

-This Project was one of my first real world dive-in into web development.
-Built solely on pure HTML and CSS to practice my skills.
+This Project was one of my first real world, dive-in into web development.
 This website is designed to be responsive and mobile friendly.

 ---

 ### Languages used:
-- HTML5, CSS3
+- HTML5, CSS3, JS
 ---

 ### Libraries used:
 - Grid.css
 - Normalize.css
+- jQuery
 ---

 ### Extras: